0xsequence/contracts-library/src/proxies/README.md

 This proxy follows the [Transparent Upgradeable Proxy](https://docs.openzeppelin.com/contracts/4.x/api/proxy#TransparentUpgradeableProxy) pattern from OpenZeppelin, unless the implementation is unset, then it uses the [Beacon Proxy](https://docs.openzeppelin.com/contracts/4.x/api/proxy#BeaconProxy) pattern.

 This allows multiple proxies to be upgraded simultaneously, while also allowing individual upgrades to contracts.

+**Note**: This implementation does NOT prevent the owner of the proxy from accessing the underlying implementation.
+This means that the owner may be succeptible to proxy selector attack.
+See this article about [proxy selector clashing](https://medium.com/nomic-labs-blog/malicious-backdoors-in-ethereum-proxies-62629adf3357) for more information.

 ### Sequence Proxy Factory